dssgabriel/arm-deinterleaving-loads/README.md

  `Arm64 de-interleave 4D`|          267,079.80 |            3,744.20 |    0.3% |    1,441,807.13 |      685,236.43 |            687,992 |  2.104 | 0.91
  `NEON de-interleave 4D` |        2,100,981.67 |              475.97 |    1.3% |    4,194,326.13 |    5,407,170.85 |          5,731,691 |  0.776 | 7.20
  `SVE de-interleave 4D`  |        2,086,051.44 |              479.37 |    1.6% |    4,194,326.13 |    5,372,054.24 |          5,181,326 |  0.781 | 7.14

+ It appears that scalar implementations remain faster than SIMD approach in all tested cases.
+ Different buffer sizes may impact performance differently, so test as you wish. :)